sugarchain-project/sugarchain/README.md

 - Slow startup on low memory machines:
   * Startup can take up to some hours on 1cpu 1024ram (+swap 3GB) VPS.
   * Workaround is just increase RAM at least 2 GB.
-- Slow rescanning `wallet.dat`:
-  * If your wallet is too heavy or mining purpose, it may take very long when importing.

 Release Process using GITIAN